pkrajenta/pkrajenta/README.md

 ## Hi there, my name is...
 ...tricky to pronounce – it's Przemek (P-sh-ee-meck).
-For an easier reference, you can check out [Google Translate's take](https://translate.google.com/?sl=pl&tl=en&text=przemek&op=translate).
+For an easier reference, you can check out how [Google Translate pronounces it](https://translate.google.com/?sl=pl&tl=en&text=przemek&op=translate).
-Interestingly, it translates my name to "slog" which apparently means: to work hard over a long period of time.
+Interestingly, it translates my name to "slog", which apparently means "to work hard over a long period of time".

 Well, that's exactly what I've been doing – and plan to keep doing.